 - presenter_viewport if ITT4RT_Tx will provide VDP based on the viewport of an ITT4RT-Rx client other than the one the SDP offer is being sent to.

+Table Y.6.2 provides a mapping between viewport control values and viewport control options..